-We manage our capital structure and makes adjustments to it, in light of changes in economic conditions.
-Capital includes share capital, additional paid-in capital, other reserves and translation reserve.
-To maintain or adjust the capital structure, we may return capital to shareholders or issue new shares.
+We manage our capital structure and make adjustments to it, in light of changes in economic conditions.
+Capital includes share capital, share premium, additional paid-in capital, other reserves and translation reserve.
+To maintain or adjust the capital structure, we may make dividend payments to shareholders, return capital to shareholders or issue new shares.
 Currently, we require capital to finance our growth, but we generate sufficient cash from our operations.
-The table below summarizes the maturity profile of our financial liabilities based on contractual undiscounted payments as of December 31, 2014.
+The table below summarizes the maturity profile of our financial liabilities based on contractual undiscounted payments.